simp/simp-doc/docs/user_guide/HOWTO/Work_With_Rsync.rst

 Why SIMP Uses Rsync
 -------------------

-Rsync support was introduced in SIMP in the early days due to the fact that the Puppet native file synchronization mechanisms were relatively horrible at syncing large files (too much in memory) and large numbers of files in a directory tree (too many resources and system load).
+:term:`Rsync` support was introduced in SIMP in the early days due to the fact that the Puppet native file synchronization mechanisms were relatively horrible at syncing large files (too much in memory) and large numbers of files in a directory tree (too many resources and system load).

 Rsync neatly solves both of these issues and is present on all SIMP systems by default.

-By default, SIMP wraps all rsync connections in an Stunnel connection to provide encrypted connections.
+By default, SIMP wraps all ``rsync`` connections in an :term:`Stunnel` connection to provide encrypted connections.
 Additionally, SIMP adds randomly generated passwords to sensitive shares to prevent unauthorized connections.

 You can restrict this as far as necessary in your environment but the defaults should suit most needs.